 In connection with the Atlas mergers, we awarded replacement phantom units in accordance with and as required by the Atlas Merger Agreements to those APL employees who became Targa employees after the acquisition.
-The vesting dates and terms remained unchanged from the existing APL awards, and will vest over the remaining terms of the awards, which are either 25% per year over the original four year term or 33% per year over the original three year term.
+The vesting dates and terms remained unchanged from the existing APL awards, and vest over the remaining terms of the awards, which are either 25% per year over the original four year term or 33% per year over the original three year term.

-Each replacement phantom unit will entitle the grantee to one common unit on the vesting date and is an equity-settled award.
+Each replacement phantom unit will entitle the grantee a common unit of TRP on the vesting date and is an equity-settled award.
 The replacement phantom units include distribution equivalent rights ("DERs").
-When we declare and pay cash distributions, the holders of replacement phantom units will be entitled within 60 days to receive cash payment of DERs in an amount equal to the cash distributions the holders would have received if they were the holders of record on the record date of the number of our common units related to the replacement phantom units.
+When we declare and pay cash distributions, the holders of replacement phantom units are entitled within 60 days to receive cash payment of DERs in an amount equal to the cash distributions the holders would have received if they were the holders of record on the record date of the number of our common units related to the replacement phantom units.

 The fair value of the replacement phantom units was based on the closing price of our units at the close of trading on February 27, 2015.
 The fair value was allocated between the pre-acquisition and post-acquisition periods to determine the amount to be treated as purchase consideration and compensation expense, respectively.
 Compensation cost will be recognized in general and administrative expense over the remaining service period of each award.
+See Note 22 - Compensation Plans for discussion of the impact of the TRC/TRP Merger on the replacement phantom units.